omigroup/omigroup/README.md

   - **Every Thursday at 22:30 UTC** in discord voice (contact Fire or Robert)
 - [OMI Github Backlog Refinement](https://github.com/orgs/omigroup/projects/2#card-75916543)
   - **Fourth Tuesday of the month at 23:05 UTC** (contact Jesse @mrmetaverse)
-- OMI co-leader monthly check in
+- OMI leads monthly check in
   - **First Friday of the month 20:00 UTC** in [#omi-champions](https://discord.com/channels/770382203782692945/966361749982969946)
 - [OMI Content and Media Strategy](https://github.com/omigroup/media)
   - proposed ad-hoc group dedicated to content strategy and being intentional in how we communicate OMI efforts